alteredco/blog/about.md

 ---
 layout: page
 title: About - Wendy Kakuda
-description: Documenting the life of a mom and coffeedrinker, taking on web development and traveling the world
+description: Documenting the life of a mom and coffee drinker, taking on web development and traveling the world
 sitemap:
     priority: 0.7
     lastmod: 2017-11-02